Close

 When Apollo Kagwa’s father disappeared, he left his son a box of books and strange recurring dreams.
 Now Apollo is a father himself—and as he and his wife, Emma, settle into their new lives as parents, exhaustion and anxiety start to take their toll.
 Apollo’s old dreams return and Emma begins acting odd.
 At first Emma seems to be exhibiting signs of postpartum depression.
 But before Apollo can do anything to help, Emma commits a horrific act and vanishes.
 Thus begins Apollo’s quest to find a wife and child who are nothing like he’d imagined.
 His odyssey takes him to a forgotten island, a graveyard full of secrets, a forest where immigrant legends still live, and finally back to a place he thought he had lost forever.

-Image Placeholder of - 47Ironskin by Tina Connolly
+Place holder of - 11Ironskin by Tina Connolly

 Jane Eliot wears an iron mask.
 It’s the only way to contain the fey curse that scars her cheek.
 When a carefully worded listing appears for a governess to assist with a “delicate situation”—a child born during the Great War—Jane is certain the child is fey-cursed, and that she can help.
 Step by step Jane unlocks the secrets of a new life—and discovers just how far she will go to become whole again.